 Have we missed some critical information from this article?
 Are you a company, organisation or research group operating in this region and feel you warrant inclusion on this page?
 Also please feel free to help us keep this page up to date with the latest developments or discoveries in this region.
 Shoot through an email and one of our editorial team will get back to you.

-Brazil, with a total population of 205,716,890 as of July 2012, is located in Eastern South America, adjoining the Atlantic Ocean.
+Brazil, with a total population of 209.3 million as of 2017, is located in Eastern South America, adjoining the Atlantic Ocean.
 Brazil covers a total area of 8,514,877 km2 and is the fifth largest country in the world by landmass.
 The country has mostly tropical climates.

 |The national flag of Brazil.
 Image Credit: CIA factbook

 Brazil gained independence from the Portuguese in 1822 and has ever since focused on improving its agricultural and industrial growth.
 Today, the country is regarded as a leading economic power and regional leader in South America.
 Brazil’s growth in its mining sector has helped improve the country’s economy and make its presence felt in international markets.

 Brazil’s continuous economic growth has resulted in the country being considered as a leading destination for foreign direct investment along with Russia, India, and China.
 As of 2017, Brazil’s GDP was valued at USD 2,055.51 billion, which represents a total of 3.32% of the world’s economy.

 Brazil occupies a strong position in the global economy thanks to its industrial strength, vast resource wealth, and international status.

 Brazil is currently home to 187 active mines, which generated a total of USD 31 billion worth of mineral exports in 2016.
 As the world’s largest producer of niobium, Brazil also ranks second in the world for the production of iron ore, manganese, tantalite, and bauxite.